Stephen Groff

 Stephen P Groff is an economist and Governor of the National Development Fund of Saudi Arabia.

-Groff was appointed as Governor of the National Development Fund (NDF) in February, 2019.
-He is responsible for establishing this new government entity that aims to raise the level of performance of sectoral funds and development banks in Saudi Arabia.
+Groff was appointed as Governor of the National Development Fund (NDF) in February 2019.
+He is responsible for establishing this new $130 billion development finance institution with the objective of supporting economic diversification and raising the level of performance of sectoral funds and development banks in Saudi Arabia.

 He was previously ranking vice-president of the Asian Development Bank (ADB) in Manila, Philippines.
 At ADB he was responsible for operations in East Asia, Southeast Asia, and the Pacific, amounting to over $6 billion in new lending every year and a portfolio of $35 billion.

 Education

-Groff was raised in Warren, Vermont, and graduated from Harwood Union High School He is a 1986 graduate of Yale University, and attended the Kennedy School at Harvard University, receiving a two-year Master in Public Administration in 1996.
-He received the Pearson–FT Non-Executive Director SRF BTEC Level 7 diploma in 2015.
+Groff was raised in Warren, Vermont, and graduated from Harwood Union High School He has a BS from Yale University, an MPA from the Kennedy School at Harvard University, and a PhD from the School of Social and Behavioural Sciences at Erasmus University.
+He earned the Pearson–FT Non-Executive Director SRF BTEC Level 7 diploma and is a member of the Council on Foreign Relations.

 Career

-In February, 2019, Groff became Governor of the National Development Fund (NDF).
-NDF was established to enhance economic diversification as well as to promote sustainable development financing in Saudi Arabia.
+In February 2019, Groff became the inaugural Governor of the National Development Fund (NDF).
+With a capital of $130 billion, NDF was established to enhance economic diversification as well as to promote sustainable development financing in the Kingdom of Saudi Arabia.
 NDF oversees different Saudi development funds and banks, supervises their performance and efficiency, and ensures that each entity contributes effectively to Saudi Vision 2030.
+Under his leadership, NDF spearheaded the development of a number of new funds, including the National Infrastructure Fund through a partnership with BlackRock.

-Groff was appointed as vice president of the Asian Development Bank (ADB) in September 2011.
+Groff was appointed as Vice President of the Asian Development Bank (ADB) in September 2011.
 Previously, he served as Deputy Director for Development Cooperation at the Paris-based Organisation for Economic Co-operation and Development and as Deputy Vice-President for Operations at the Washington-based Millennium Challenge Corporation.
 He has also worked for the U.S. Agency for International Development, the U.S. Refugee Program and as a U.S. Peace Corps volunteer.